 - Should always be consistent

-- Should avoid camel caps as urls are not case sensitive.
+- Should avoid camel caps.
 The norm is to use lower case letters.

 - Should use dashes instead of underscores

-- While naming an API consider it to be a folder.
-Follow the naming pattern similar to folder structure
+- While naming an API, consider it to be a folder.
+Follow the naming pattern similar to the folder structure

 - Use Hierarchy

-- Most important point to keep in mind while designing an API is maintaining the version number in the API
+- The most important point to keep in mind while designing an API is maintaining the version number in the API

-Should we really add version number in API URLs?
+Should we really add a version number in API URLs?

 Maintaining version number in your API is probably an important step while designing the API, but the question arises why do we need?
 We build the API to return some JSON or XML response so what’s the point in having the version number.
-Though it might seems useless to maintain the version number but it’s really important.
+Though it might seem useless to maintain the version number but it’s really important.
 Suppose you are building a system with lots of API’s used by various client.
-Now at some point of time we want to modify an API and the response of the API also changes.
-In that case instead of changing the API we should prefer use add a new API and keep the old API as it is.
+Now at some point in time, we want to modify an API and the response of the API also changes.
+In that case, instead of changing the API we should prefer use add a new API and keep the old API as it is.
 This won’t break the client application using the old API as well we have the new API.
-Later at some point we can deprecate that API and this will help in smooth transition form from old to new API.
+Later at some point, we can deprecate that API and this will help in the smooth transition from old to new API.
 The approach is useful but every time maintaining a new set of URI is a difficult task and using a version number is much more helpful.

-Example, we can have some API that return a list of users — v1/users/
+Example, we can have some API that returns a list of users — v1/users/

-Now at some point of time we modify the API, so instead of maintaining a separate URL, we can just increase the version number — v2/users/
+Now at some point in time, we modify the API, so instead of maintaining a separate URL, we can just increase the version number — v2/users/